 In this article

-Your dentist will also use a light to harden the adhesive.
-They’ll clean up any stray edges and polish your teeth afterward.
+After attaching your veneers, the dentist will cure (quickly harden) the resin with an LED light.
+They’ll clean up any rough edges and polish your teeth afterward.

 Many people don’t require anesthesia during this process.
 If you do need anesthesia, you should be fine to return to work or other activities once it wears off.